-How to Create a Website That Boosts Sales

-Design Your Site as a Magnet for Your Target Audience
+How to Create Websites That Boost Sales Design Your Site as a Magnet for Your Target Audience

 Grabbing your visitors' attention - and keeping it - is becoming enormously more challenging across the web in all markets and niches, with every audience.
 People are BUSY.
 Too busy.
 They have no time to waste on sites that don't immediately promise answers to their questions, problems or needs.